 Walking up to Sophienstabe 21, you would never guess what lurks behind an ordinary gate but this beautiful (picture above) quiet and quaint courtyard.
 Some of these courtyards date back to mid 1800s and still house these cute little shops that took me by surprise as the outer building gives you no clue as to what you will find.

-They are inter-connected and almost pull you in with sweet scent of smell from the many cafes, art galleries and some with scented candles sold in shops and might I add, any one needing a little retail therapy would not be displeased.
+They are inter-connected and almost pull you in with the sweet scent of smell from the many cafes, art galleries and some with scented candles sold in shops and might I add, anyone needing a little retail therapy would not be displeased.
 I spotted a clothing shop called ‘Thatcher’s Fashion’, which amused me for a few seconds as I couldn’t quite make sense of Margret Thatcher and Fashion without chuckling.
-Nevertheless the clothes were beautiful.
+Nevertheless, the clothes were beautiful.

-After working up an appetite we sat down in Barcomi cafe and had endless chats over coffee on the vast history Germany has to offer and just how things have changed since the Cold War.
+After checking out a few of the cool and free things to do in Berlin, we worked up an appetite we sat down in Barcomi cafe and had endless chats over coffee on the vast history Germany has to offer and just how things have changed since the Cold War.
 So much coffee and demolished towers of one of the best lemon cheese cakes to ever pass my lips.
 Fantastic atmposphere and great surroundings saw us come back for breakfast once more on Sunday.
 If you love salmon, then be sure to try the salmon bagel with a spicy tomatoe cheese spread; Heaven!!

 |Barcomi’s Demolished cheese cake platers.|